Movement Skill: Balancing Tripod Transitions

 - After a short rest, repeat steps #3-14 with the other side of your body.
 This means the right hand is on the surface and the left leg is extending forward and backward with the left arm acting as a counterbalance in front of you.

-Note: If your posture becomes sloppy, scale your speed back a couple notches or go back to a more stable surface.
+Note: If your posture becomes sloppy, scale your speed back a couple notches or return to a more stable surface.
+Reminders:

-- Remember, we are striving for efficiency in movement.
+- We are striving for efficiency in movement.

 - Moving too fast may compromise efficiency.

 Once you have mastered the balancing tripod transition skill on a flat and stable surface, the next progression is to change the context of the exercise.
-This is where you can get creative and have a lot of fun.
+It’s now time to get creative and have fun.
 Think of ways that you can increase the volume, intensity and complexity of the tripod transition.

-- Execute this exercise on different surface types – experiment with both soft and firm floors.
+- Execute this exercise on different types of surfaces: experiment with both soft and firm floors.
 Try grass, dirt, sand, wood, concrete and stone.

 - Use a less stable and thinner surface such as a 2×4 board (see the video below).